purescript-halogen/purescript-halogen/docs/2 - Defining a component.md

 ## Query algebra

 The type that specifies the queries for a component is known as the _query algebra_.
-Query algebras are of kind `* -> *` (meaning they always have a type variable).
+Query algebras are of kind `Type -> Type` (meaning they always have a type variable).
 This type variable allows us to specify the return type of a query when we construct it.
 Constructors in a query algebra define operations on the component that we call _actions_ and _requests_.

 _Actions_ cause some change within a component and then return the `Unit` value.
 A constructor for an action will look something like this: